Black Forest - Day 3 : Feldberg

 The skier on the otherwise deserted field

-The next section was the toughest of the vacation.
-The summit of the Feldberg was still a few hundred meters higher.
-The path we were following went steep uphill through 50 cm deep snow.
-After struggling for over an hour we finally made it to the top.
+The next section was the toughest of the whole trip.
+The path we were following to the Feldberg went steep uphill through 50 cm deep snow.
+It took more than an hour before we made it to the top.

 View from the Feldberg